 Review summary: Canon 200D vs Sony A5100

-So how do things add up?
+So what conclusions can be drawn?
 Is the Canon 200D better than the Sony A5100 or vice versa?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS 200D: